 Private student loans should be considered after applying for federal and state financial aid.
 Private student loans are available to supplement your federal financial aid award if you need additional financial aid.
 If you need to complete a FAFSA (Free Application for Student Aid) click here www.fafsa.ed.gov.
 You can complete a FAFSA even if the semester has already begun.

 Contact the Financial Aid Office if you have any questions or need further information by calling 1-800-362-2127 ext 6282 or 515-964-6282.

 FASTChoice is a resource that can assist you in finding a Private Student Loan.

 - Does the loan require a co-signer?
 Even if you qualify for the loan on your own, will having a cosigner lower your interest rate?

 - If your loan requires a co-signer, can the co-signer be released at some point during repayment?

 - Private student loan applications require a credit check.
 Lenders will review your credit history when determining whether to provide you with a private student loan.

 - What is the interest rate?

 - Is the interest rate fixed or variable?
-If you don’t know, be sure to ask your lender what the difference is.
+If you don't know, be sure to ask your lender the difference.

 - When does repayment begin?